CONSERVATIONMETRICS2024

 Measuring conservation impact

-To plan and track Archbold's conservation impacts, and to align our vision of success with partners'.
+To plan and track Archbold's conservation impacts, and to align our vision of success with those of our partners.

-Archbold's Conservation Strategy defines the four pillars that guide our work: Saving the rarest of the rare species and ecosystems; Sustaining grasslands; Connecting large landscapes and wildlife corridors; and Addressing climate change.
-Each Archbold program has built conceptual maps of how they and their partners advance one or more pillar's goals, and has identified metrics we track to understand progress towards our goals.
+Archbold's Conservation Strategy describes the four pillars that guide our work: Saving the rarest of the rare species and ecosystems; Sustaining grasslands; Connecting large landscapes and wildlife corridors; and Addressing climate change.
+Each Archbold program has built conceptual maps of how they and their partners advance one or more pillar's goals, and has identified metrics we track to understand progress towards those goals.

 Major Findings & Impact

-Archbold staff have been closely engaged in conservation activities on Archbold properties, in the surrounding community, and through engagement regionally, nationally, and internationally.
-However, much of this work has been opportunistic (e.g., providing requested data or expertise to neighboring management agencies).
-In 2021, Archbold established a conservation program, committing to proactive, deliberate conservation engagement.
-The Conservation Strategy.
+Archbold staff have long been engaged in conservation activities on Archbold properties, in the surrounding community, and through engagement regionally, nationally, and internationally.
+In 2021, Archbold established a formal conservation program, committing to make our long-term engagement in local, regional, national, and international conservation more proactive and deliberate.

 Project Details